Home

 His law offices were in the First National Bank Building in downtown Lafayette.
 He was said to have been an "authority on civil and probate law."

 In 1876, Byron was elected by county Republicans to serve as their county representative to the Indiana legislature.
-During the campaign, he made many stump speeches, including at least 5 in the span of one week in October of that year, in such places as Romney, Sugar Grove, Culver's Station, Clark's Hill and Montmorency.
-Once elected,
+During the campaign, he made many stump speeches, including at least five in the span of one week in October of that year, in such places as Romney, Sugar Grove, Culver's Station, Clark's Hill and Montmorency.
+An Indiana legislative directory reported that upon Byron's election:

 …he served with marked distinction to himself and rare fidelity to the interests of his constituents.
 He was a member of the judiciary committee of the house and chairman of the educational committee.
 Purdue university found in [him] a zealous and watchful friend, he having introduced no less than three separate and distinct bills in the interests of this institution, among them the bill authorizing the board of commissioners of bench courts in the state to appoint two students to attend the university without tuition and matriculation fee, thus making every county in the state participants in the superior advantages of Purdue.
 No member of the house or legislature of 1876 -- was more active and vigilant…, and his record was a source of pride to the people of Tippecanoe county.